Constitution, Rules and Regulations

 2.9.2 The combined subscription for any member is payable on election and on 1st January of each year thereafter, except that new members elected after 30th September in any year will be entitled to the privileges of membership until 31st December of the following year.

-2.9.3 An applicant for membership must complete the prescribed form and submit it with the appropriate subscription to the Secretary of his/her chosen Group.
+2.9.3 An applicant for membership must complete the prescribed form and submit it with the appropriate subscription to the Secretary of his/her chosen Group or using the VTTA website.
 If the applicant is not elected, the subscription will be returned.

 2.9.5 A member who has not paid his/her subscription by 31st March in any year shall forfeit all rights and privileges of membership.

 2.9.6 Within four weeks after the end of each quarter, the Group Treasurer shall forward to the National Treasurer all National subscriptions received during the quarter together with a statement of accounts.
 For the purpose of these Rules, quarters shall consist of the three-month periods ending 31st March, 30th June, 30th September and 31st December.

 2.9.7 Where the National Treasurer has received any Group subscriptions in the previous quarter, he/she will prepare a statement of account detailing the Group subscriptions received and forward these to the Group Treasurer within four weeks after the end of each quarter or within two weeks of receipt of the items specified in Rule 2.9.6, whichever is the later.